perscamden/asylum_diary/README.md

 The main diary entries are in the en/ (older) and the UK/ (more recent) folders.

+I am a nobody, and this happens to me, which means it can happen to pretty much everyone.

+I won't be surprised that I could be painted in many ways.
+But I confidently say that I tried to give my best.

 I would have been thankful for the slightest or basic things such as a roof and simple food and I did.

 But they decided to side with the persecutors and join them in their persecution.
+But they decided to side with the persecutors and join them in their persecution.

+And then twisting facts and reversing causes and results.

 I don't hope that you can help me anymore.
 I hope only you will understand how things come to be and I hope that you can realize what gruesome things are happening in our world.